ichalkiad/covid19modelrisk/README.md

-The available sentiment data contain the sentiment entropy index per news source, as well as the global weighted sentiment index.
+The available sentiment data contain the sentiment entropy index per news source, as well as the global weighted sentiment index that was used in the studies.

 The infected COVID-19 data for the studies are also available and taken from https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series.